etchteam/storybook-addon-css-variables-theme/Readme.md

 You can swap out `css-loader` for your preferred SCSS/Less/etc loaders.

+Any loaders used here will need to be installed in your project: `npm i -D style-loader css-loader`

 ### Step 3: Add the Decorator

 In the same `preview.js` file import the decorator from the CSS Variables Theme addon